 To make the effects of inflation changes comparable across the range of 17 developed and emerging countries, they have been scaled based on the currency areas’ effective inflation target.
 This effective inflation target is a weighted average of the official inflation reference rate and actual past performance.
 Reported changes in inflation have simply been divided by the higher of this effective target or 2 (lower barrier).
 Otherwise, the metric has the most simple standard format.
 No optimization was applied for representing inflation changes.

 For the overall data panel, there has been a highly significant negative correlation between recorded inflation changes and subsequent returns on both a monthly and quarterly basis.
 Moreover, negative correlation has been pervasive.
 It prevailed both in the 2000s and 2010s and in two-thirds of all years since 2000.
-Moreover, negative correlation prevailed all 17 analysed countries on a quarterly basis and in 16 out of 17 countries on a monthly basis (with the UK being the only exception)
+Moreover, negative correlation prevailed in all 17 analyzed countries both on a quarterly and monthly basis:

 To assess the usefulness of inflation changes as a trading signal one can compare a long-only cross-country portfolio with a similar portfolio that uses a country-specific inflation overlay.